 Contest Info

-Here’s a list of the categories we have:
+Here’s a list of our regular categories:

 Freight Cars: Any revenue equipment not carrying people

 (hobos excluded).
-Passenger Cars: Self-explanatory.
-Structures:
+Passenger Cars: Revenue-generating people

 This can be an on-line or off-line structure.
 If the structures